Theology

 HUMAN DIGNITY AND LIFE PROMOTION Project

 The project aims to welcome and accompany people living on the streets, offering, through referrals, the rescue of human dignity and the promotion of life.
-This project of an ecumenical character is conducted in partnership between the Anglican and Catholic Churches of the São Tiago Cathedral in Curitiba.
+This ecumenical project is conducted in partnership between the Anglican and Catholic Churches of the São Tiago Cathedral in Curitiba.

 THEOLOGICAL-PASTORAL TRAINING Project

 This project is linked to the research that has been carried out in the Graduate Program in Theology, more specifically in the following projects: Theology and Gender: Perspectives and New Social Configurations; Theology, HIV/AIDS, and Gender; Human Rights, Gender, and Youth; and the training of educators.
-The objective is to hold short courses with communities (parishes, schools, and other socio-educational institutions), lectures, and other cultural activities involving teachers, researchers, and students (scholarship holders or volunteers) in the dissemination of the knowledge produced in the academy.
+The objective is to hold short courses with communities (parishes, schools, and other socio-educational institutions), lectures, and other cultural activities involving teachers, researchers, and students (scholarship holders or volunteers) to disseminate the knowledge produced in the academy.

-The PUCPR Postgraduate Programme in Theology is in line with its educational proposal and envisions a student with a profile capable of performing in the following areas:
+The PUCPR Postgraduate Program in Theology is in line with its educational proposal and envisions a student with a profile capable of performing in the following areas:

-c) in theological consulting from the perspective of a public theology, promoting dialogue, with an interdisciplinary and intercultural vision.
+3. c) in theological consulting from the perspective of public theology, dialogue is promoted with an interdisciplinary and intercultural vision.

-Therefore, the PGPT aims to develop the following competences:
+Therefore, the PPGT aims to develop the following competencies:

-• critical competence in analysing and problematising religious phenomena in their discursive and social practices, distinguishing common-sense of the knowledge of religion and faith from scientific knowledge produced by theology;
+• critical competence in analyzing and problematizing religious phenomena in their discursive and social practices, distinguishing common sense regarding religious and faith-based knowledge from scientific knowledge produced by theology;

-• hermeneutic competence of analysis, contextualizing and updating a given theological discourse;
+• hermeneutic competence in analysis, contextualizing, and updating a given theological discourse;

 • competence in dialogue, seeking with intellectual honesty to understand other religious, cultural, social, and academic interlocutors;